Managing small-acreage horse farms in Central and Eastern Oregon

 Step 6.
 Install rain gutters and downspouts

 Central and Eastern Oregon experience annual precipitation ranging from 8 to 20 inches.
 Although this amount of precipitation may seem insignificant, water from melting snow and heavy rainfall events can saturate pastures and corrals and cause soil erosion.
-In addition, the roofs of barns and other farm buildings collect large amounts of precipitation and deposit water that can increase problems with mud buildup and soil erosion.
+In addition, the roofs of barns and other farm buildings collect large amounts of precipitation and deposit water that can create mud and erode soil.
 See OSU Climate and weather resources to find precipitation for your location.

 Installing gutters and downspouts on your farm buildings directs water away from high-use areas around the barn and immediately reduces the quantity of mud.